Earthsplit/squallcord/README.md

 SquallCord is a Web Application with the intention of mixing both Discord and Telegram!

-Version 1.1 update notes:
+Version 1.2 update notes:

+- Added ChatGPT, user online count
-- Project was transfered to TypeScript
+- Transfer from pure CSS to Tailwind
-- Profile picture upload added
+- Design improvements